nisrulz/adb-keep-screen-on/Readme.md

 ## ❓ Why This Tool Exists

-Android’s developer setting **Stay awake while charging** is too broad and doesn’t cover modern workflows like wireless ADB or USB only connections.
+Android’s developer setting **Stay awake while charging** is too broad and doesn’t cover developer workflows.
 Developers have been requesting a more precise option **Stay awake while ADB is connected** since **2016**, but the issue remains unresolved:

 🔗 [Google Issue Tracker #37094654](https://issuetracker.google.com/issues/37094654)